-Our analysis of the Dragon year superstition suggests an alternative interpretation for the persistence of superstitious belief-or as in this case, increasing the behavioral salience of the belief.
-In particular, superstitions which, to paraphrase Fudenberg and Levine, utilize mechanisms that are "on the equilibrium path."
-The outcomes of Dragon children (including the types of families in which they are raised) are observable.
-Therefore, one cannot easily explain the persistence of the belief in the fortune of Dragons as being due to slow Bayesian updating.
-Rather, our results suggest the possibility that the Dragon superstition is an example of a "self-fulfilling prophecy" as described by Merton (1948).
-According to Merton, the self-fulfilling prophecy is, ". . . in the beginning, a false definition of the situation evoking a new behavior which makes the originally false conception come true (p.
-695)."
-The "new behavior" by which the false belief is made true, in our case, stems from the differential selection of parents into Dragon birth cohorts with attributes that are positively correlated with investment in their children.
+Fudenberg and Levine, utilize mechanisms that are "on the equilibrium path."
+The outcomes of dragon children (including the types of families in which they are raised) are observable.
+Therefore, one cannot easily explain the persistence of the belief in the fortune of dragons as being due to slow Bayesian updating.
+Rather, our results suggest the possibility that the dragon superstition is an example of a "self-fulfilling prophecy" as described by Merton (1948).
+According to Merton, the self-fulfilling prophecy is, "... in the beginning, a false definition of the situation evoking a new behavior which makes the originally false conception come true" (p.
+695).
+The "new behavior" by which the false belief is made true, in our case, stems from the differential selection of parents into dragon birth cohorts with attributes that are positively correlated with investment in their children.

-A prerequisite for our explanation of the Dragon superstition is that acting on the belief is costly, but not too costly.
-If the costs are too high, then nobody will select into the Dragon cohort.
-For example, there is no evidence that the Chinese ever acted on a belief that giving birth to a child in a Dragon year is fortuitous.
+A prerequisite for our explanation of the dragon superstition is that acting on the belief is costly, but not too costly.
+If the costs are too high, then nobody will select into the dragon cohort.
+For example, there is no evidence that the Chinese ever acted on a belief that giving birth to a child in a dragon year is fortuitous.
 According to our selection hypothesis, this fact is readily explained by the two-child policy that was in place in 1976 (and which was eventually replaced by a one-child policy in 1979).
 Under these policies the role of the state in determining birth timing was significant and potential parents were likely to discount all factors other than the permission of the state to have a child in a given year in their decision.
-More generally, the changing cost of family planning suggests an explanation for why the Dragon birth year superstition is not observed before 1976 (Sun, Lin, and Freedman, 1978).
+More generally, the changing cost of family planning suggests an explanation for why the dragon birth year superstition is not observed before 1976 (Sun et al., 1978).

-Goodkind (1991) argues persuasively that, while the superstitious belief in the association between good fortune and the Dragon has been around for millennia, the belief that having a child in the Dragon year will give them good fortune is relatively recent.
-As he explains, "The Chinese calendar was not constructed over 2,000 years ago in order to help people select among animal years for births.
-In fact, Chinese astrology holds that the day and hour of birth, which cannot be timed nine months before, are far more important in determining the fate of a newborn child (p.
-665)."
-As such, the Dragon birth year superstition is properly understood as a relatively recent creation emerging out of a separate, more ancient, set of beliefs.
+Goodkind (1991) argues persuasively that, while the superstitious belief in the association between good fortune and the dragon has been around for millennia, the belief that having a child in the dragon year will give them good fortune is relatively recent.
+As he explains, "The Chinese calendar was not constructed over 2000 years ago in order to help people select among animal years for births.
+In fact, Chinese astrology holds that the day and hour of birth, which cannot be timed nine months before, are far more important in determining the fate of a newborn child" (p.
+665).
+As such, the dragon birth year superstition is properly understood as a relatively recent creation emerging out of a separate, more ancient, set of beliefs.
 Our selection story is wholly consistent with this hypothesis.
-As birth control (through both selective abortion and the pill) became more widely available during the sixties, parents experienced a decrease in the cost of adjusting their birth timing.
+As Becker and Lewis (1973) observed long ago, the shadow price of associated with a higher quality child is inversely related to the number of children one has.
+Combined with Becker's (1981) observation that, as the opportunity cost of parents' time increases, they wish to reduce the number of children they have, this means rising incomes are associated with a desire for fewer and higher quality children.12 As birth control (through both selective abortion and the pill) became more widely available during the sixties, parents experienced a decrease in the cost of adjusting their birth timing.
 As these costs decreased, on the margin, those with larger choice sets (the richer and more educated) were also more likely to adjust their birth timing.
-As other individuals observed the relatively good fortune of Dragon children (by noticing the relative wealth of their parents, or, later, their actual outcomes in school, etc.) the belief in the superstition was reinforced.
+As other individuals observed the relatively good fortune of dragon children (by noticing the relative wealth of their parents, or, later, their actual outcomes in school, etc) the belief in the superstition was reinforced.